Minnowo/ScreenClippingToolMaster/README.md

 ZoomIn/ZoomOut:
 -- Use the scroll wheel to zoom in/out on the clip

-AHK Hotkeys:
--- Has the ability to create autohotkey hotkeys that execute AHK code upon press while also activating the clip/gif

 Copy/Save:
 -- Use Ctrl + S to prompt a save window, can save the clip as Png, Jpg, Tiff, ect
 -- Use Ctrl + C to copy the clip to clipboard, using either win32 clipboard, or print screen